jnephin/ebsa-nsb-reevaluation/README.md

 MapProductivity.R
 -----------------
-Exports maps of mean chla and bloom frequencywith EBSA boundaries
+Exports maps of mean chla and bloom frequency with EBSA boundaries

 BoxPlots.R